teiniker/teiniker-lectures-embedded-cicd/build-process/cxx/reverse-engineering/analysis-dynamic/product-key/README.md

-# Exercise: Reverse Engineering - Product Key
+# Example: Reverse Engineering - Product Key

 In the given binary, username and product key will be checkt before the program goes on.